MadGamerHD/IPL-Converter-GTA-Format/README.md

 * Batch converts all `.ide` and `.ipl` files in a selected folder.
 * Maintains original folder structure in the output directory.
-* No extra dependencies – runs as a standalone desktop application.
 * User-friendly interface built with Tkinter.
 * Progress bar included for large conversions.